 The Poor You Will Always Have With You — What Did Jesus Really Mean?

-There is no doubt in my heart that there are people who are very passionate about poverty?
-Some go on short-term mission trips, some donate to help the poor, and some truly believe that poverty can be eradicated?
+There is no doubt in my heart that there are people who are very passionate about poverty.
+Some go on short-term mission trips, some donate to help the poor, and some truly believe that poverty can be eradicated.
 But sometimes I wonder if they are really thinking straight.
 After all, Jesus said, “The poor you will always have with you” (Matthew 26:11).
 But what did Jesus really mean by that?
-What is the true meaning of “the poor you will always have with you” verse?
+What is the true meaning of the Bible verse that states, “the poor you will always have with you?"

 I heard this verse interpreted as,